steven-noel-cruz/Threat-Hunt/June 2025 Threat Hunt: *"Deep Access – The Adversary.md

 > *"Not all breaches sound alarms.
 Some whisper their presence, slipping through telemetry and leaving behind only the faintest trace.
 Our job: amplify the signal."*

 In June 2025, a coordinated threat hunt was conducted across simulated enterprise environments to investigate stealthy adversarial behaviors that mimic advanced persistent threat (APT) tactics.
-The scenario focused on tracking malicious actions across two virtual machines, designed to replicate real-world intrusion patterns: covert PowerShell usage, registry manipulation, scheduled task abuse, and lateral movement — all executed without triggering traditional alerts.
+The scenario focused on tracking malicious actions across two virtual machines, designed to replicate real-world intrusion patterns: covert PowerShell usage, registry manipulation, scheduled task abuse, and lateral movement, all executed without triggering traditional alerts.

 The adversary’s playbook was methodical: from initial PowerShell-based execution on a short-lived system to persistence via registry keys and scheduled tasks, culminating in credential dumping, internal reconnaissance, and data staging for exfiltration.
-Each technique was a breadcrumb — and our task was to follow them all.
+Each technique was a breadcrumb and our task was to follow them all.

 This report includes: